Crane-Qin/my-SDC-learning/p4-CarND-Vehicle-Detection/readme.md

 I set the scaling ratio manually, if the car are very large or very small, the pipeline would fail to detect it.
 So it is necessary to test on various videos to get the best parameters.

-The accuracy on dectecting cars is not high enough.
+The accuracy on detecting cars is not high enough.
 If the number of sliding windows increase largely, the chance of false positives would be enhanced.
 One possible way to modify the classifier is data augmentation.

-What's more, there are plenty of car features other than colors, such as speed, locaiton, and route.
+What's more, there are plenty of car features other than colors, such as speed, location, and route.
 If given enough time, I would combine these together to make a robust classifier.